 Just as ‘lupine’ refers to wolfish things, and ‘vulpine’ describes the definitive qualities of foxes, the adjective musculine* brings to mind the mousiness of mice.

 In the realm of theology, prelapsarian refers to the situation enjoyed by Adam and Eve before they violated the terms of their lease on the Garden of Eden.
-Here at Extra Muros, I employ it to describe the life led by scholars before they ran aground on the rocks and shoals of cancel culture.
+Here at Extra Muros, I employ the adjective to describe the life led by scholars before they ran aground on the rocks and shoals of cancel culture.

 Derived from sesquicentennial (a celebration of the passing of a century and a half), sesquicentury* refers to a period of a 150 years.